32 Best and Worst Frozen Breakfast Foods

 2 pancakes, 160 calories, 3 g fat, 0 g saturated fat, 360 mg sodium, 35 g carbs, 5 g fiber, 5 g sugar, 4 g protein

-If you’re going to eat something sweet for breakfast you should always look for something that has equal amounts of fiber, sugar, and protein.
+If you’re going to eat something sweet for breakfast you should always look a pick that has almost or equal to amounts of fiber and sugar as well as some protein.
 This ensures you get the decadent flavor you crave without spiking your blood sugar.
-Van’s multigrain hotcakes, make with oats, barley, quinoa, amaranth, and millet, fit the bill to a tee!
-And speaking of healthy sources of carbs, be sure to add some of these 25 Best Carbs for Weight Loss to your shopping cart, too!
+Van’s multigrain hotcakes are made with some of our best carbs for weight loss including oats, barley, quinoa, amaranth, and millet, which all fit the bill!

 Evol Foods Lean & Fit Egg White, Kale, Roasted Tomato & Goat Cheese

 1 sandwich, 150 calories, 4 g fat, 2 g saturated fat, 400 mg sodium, 19 g carbs, 2 g fiber, < 1 g sugar, 10 g protein

 Kale, tomato, and goat cheese are delicious toppers for this multigrain flatbread, but a mere 150 calories, isn’t anywhere near enough to keep you satiated through the morning.
 To complete your meal, pair this best frozen breakfast sandwich with a bowl of berries topped with dried, unsweetened coconut, and chopped almonds.

 Vitalicious Blueberry Muffin Top

 1 muffin top, 120 calories, 2 g fat, 0 g saturated fat, 170 mg sodium, 25 g carbs, 8 g fiber, 3 g fiber, 8 g sugar, 5 g protein